 Volume profile

-Suppliers price more confidently when the approximate run size, repeats, and product mix are already visible.
+Suppliers can price with more confidence when estimated run size, repeat potential, and product mix are visible.

 QuickToPrint / Service Page

-Screen printing is often considered when buyers need repeatability, stronger unit economics at volume, and a process that fits larger apparel programs.
-QuickToPrint helps teams brief that work clearly and compare supplier responses against the same request.
+Screen printing often comes into view when buyers care about repeatability, better unit economics at volume, and a process that fits larger apparel programs.
+QuickToPrint helps teams brief those jobs clearly and compare supplier replies against the same request.

-The print method matters, but buyers still need a disciplined way to compare how suppliers handle the same garment mix, delivery expectations, and commercial scope.
+The production method matters, but buyers still need a structured way to compare how suppliers handle the same garment mix, delivery expectations, and commercial scope.

-That is why a structured RFQ helps.
-The cleaner the brief, the easier it becomes to review price, lead time, and production assumptions side by side.
+That is where a structured RFQ helps.
+The clearer the brief, the easier it becomes to evaluate price, lead time, setup assumptions, and production notes side by side.

-Suppliers price more confidently when the approximate run size, repeats, and product mix are already visible.
+Suppliers can price with more confidence when estimated run size, repeat potential, and product mix are visible.

 A stable garment base makes it easier to compare suppliers against the same production assumptions.

-Lead-time expectations, packaging, and shipment windows shape the quote alongside the production method.
+Lead time, packing expectations, and shipping windows shape the quote alongside the print method.

 Yes.
-The platform helps buyer teams structure the RFQ, compare supplier responses, and keep follow-up visible after the quote is awarded.
+The platform helps buyer teams structure the RFQ, compare supplier replies, and keep follow-up visible after the quote is awarded.

 Not always.
-Buyers should still define the garment, quantity profile, and timing clearly enough for suppliers to quote the same job.
+Buyers should make the garment, volume profile, artwork status, and timing clear enough that suppliers can price the same job.